kanbanyte/sepb/cobot/src/pick_place_package/nodes/README.md

 ## gripper_server.py
 This class is a server for the gripper service that allows the cobot node to control the gripper.

-It workds by using four main functions:\
+It works by using four main functions:
 1. `load_file(file_name)`: Loads the specified file on the PLC.
 2. `play_program()`: Plays the currently loaded file on the PLC.
 3. `switch_pin_io(request)`: Sends a pin number as a request to the `io_and_status_controller/set_io` service.